hawaiiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Disrupting a funeral procession

-Upon conviction of a criminal traffic violation, the court will place the offender’s driver’s license on probation.
+Upon conviction of a criminal traffic violation, the court may place the offender’s driver’s license on probation.
 The probation period depends on the category of crime.
 Generally, the probation period is viz:

 • Class A felony - 10 years probation